 Unfortunately, this didn’t last.
 I relapsed in October 2013, and quickly became very well acquainted with the nephrology department of my new local hospital.
 I started steroids and Rituximab again in early 2014.
 We hoped that since it helped me last time, I might get equally lucky again.

-This time it only partially worked.
-My kidneys continued to deteriorate, and I was placed on the transplant list in August 2014, and I think that’s when I realised “how sick” I really was.
-For almost a year, I was in the suspended category due to being either “too healthy” or “too sick”, but in August this year I was activated.
-I could now get “The Call” at any time.
+This time it only partially worked; my kidneys continued to deteriorate, and in August 2014 I was placed on the transplant list.
+I think that’s when I realised “how sick” I really was.
+For almost a year, I was in the suspended category due to being either “a bit too healthy” or “a bit too ill“, but I was activated in August 2015.
+“The Call” could now come at any time.